 2009 – May.
 An excellent film is released: Selective Hearing: Brian Deer and the GMC.
 Find it here.

 2010 – January 28.
 GMC finds all 3 doctors guilty, to various degrees.
-The GMC charge sheet with the findings is here – it makes tortuous and convoluted reading, so as an aid I have drawn up a table of contents for the Andrew Wakefield section, which runs up to page 55.
+The GMC charge sheet with the findings is here [put link into Wayback Machine to access] – it makes tortuous and convoluted reading, so as an aid I have drawn up a table of contents for the Andrew Wakefield section, which runs up to page 55.
 You will notice there is no mention of fabrication of results.

 FITNESS TO PRACTISE PANEL HEARING 28 JANUARY 2010